civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/card-access.md

 ## Installation & Configuration

-### Step 1: Ensure your CiviCRM extensions directory is configured
+### Ensure your CiviCRM extensions directory is configured

 More details can be found on the CiviCRM website, but typically this involves logging in as administrator and editing the directory setting: